mlagerberg/todo/README.md

 #### Why not Markdown?

-Markdown checkboxes only allow for two states: done, or not done, and has no room for 'eh'.
+Markdown's checkboxes only allow for two states: done, or not done, and has no room for 'sort ofs'.
 It also requires two more characters to add a checkbox: `- [*]`.
 Yuk!
 Do I have to justify this repo?
-No, I just like my format ok, leave Britney alone!
+No, I just like my format okay, leave Britney alone!

 # Complete specs